For links to the chapter A

 Project title: Colour and colour vision with Ostwald, device, and elementary colours -

-Chapter B: Colour Vision and Colorimetry,
+Chapter B: Colour Vision and Colorimetry (2020), Main part BEA_I

-Each of the 10 figure pages (0 to 9) includes up to 16 figures,
+The 10 figure pages (0 to 9) include up to 16 figures, and each figure with up to six formats.

 Structure, content, and order of files and figures on the example chapter